Miguel Rojas Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Marlins pitching staff ranks second in MLB.

-- The Marlins have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.16).

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (162 total, 1.2 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs allowed (164 total, 1.2 per game).

-- In his most recent appearance -- in relief on Saturday -- the right-hander threw one inning against the Washington Nationals, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Thursday, the left-hander threw six innings against the Washington Nationals, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.